moveit/moveit.ros.org/install/source/index.markdown

 ## Download Source Code

-By default, we will assume you are building on the latest branch -  *master*.
+By default, we will assume you are building the latest branch -  `master`.
-This branch builds for ROS Kinetic and newer, e.g. Ubuntu 16.04 and newer.
+This branch builds for ROS Kinetic and newer, e.g. on Ubuntu 16.04 and newer.
 If you would like to build an older release of MoveIt! from source, see the section below.

 Pull down required repositories and build from within the root directory of your catkin workspace: